Lionel Messi is lighting up the Copa America with Argentina and now the final in the Maracana looms large

 The Maracana will look and feel different.
 This Copa - moved to Brazil just weeks before it began - has been played out without crowds.
 It has taken some Messi magic to ignite it and there has been plenty of that on show.
 He has been the player of the tournament.

-Ahead of Argentina's semi-final against Colombia in the early hours of Wednesday morning, Messi already has four goals and four assists - topping both charts.
+Ahead of Argentina's final against Brazil, Messi already has four goals and five assists - topping both charts.
 In the quarter-final against Ecuador, he was decisive, cleverly setting up the first two goals before scoring the third in stoppage time.

 That strike - "a work of art dressed as a goal," wrote Maximiliano Uria in Clarin - was his second free-kick goal of the tournament, two more than have been scored in total at Euro 2020.
 Messi continues to amaze.
 He has been directly involved in eight of Argentina's 10 goals in Brazil and played his part in the build-up to the other two.